Country-wide NRC 'needless' and has 'no justification': Nitish

 He said this referring to his deputy Sushil Kumar Modi and the leader of opposition Tejashwi Yadav having spoken in favour of a caste-based census in their respective speeches.
 "I am ready to have this matter discussed on the floor of the house from where a representation can also be sent to the Centre", he added.

-The 166th Amendment to the Constitution, which extends quotas for SCs and STs was passed unanimously, through voice vote.
+The 126th Amendment to the Constitution, which extends quotas for SCs and STs in Lok Sabha and state legislatures by another 10 years was passed unanimously, through voice vote.
 Yadav had, in his speech, also expressed the opinion that "a permanent system should be put in place for the quotas so that these do not require to be extended after every 10 years"..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)